-Recognized by the US National Confectioners Association, National Chocolate Mint Day is observed annually across the nation on February 19th.
+Recognized by the US National Confectioners Association, National Chocolate Mint Day is observed annually across the nation.
 This holiday has been set aside for all the chocolate mint lovers to eat their favorite treats all day long.

 The Aztecs and Mayans are given much credit for their ways with chocolate.
 And while chocolate was brought back to Europeans, they were not fond of the dark, bitter bean, so they used more for medicinal purposes.